brimoran/RDataViz/1 General R Tips.md

 - **Natural join**: To keep only rows that match from the data frames, specify the argument all=FALSE.
 - **Full outer join**:To keep all rows from both data frames, specify all=TRUE.
-- **Left outer join**:To include all the rows of your data frame x and only those from y that match, specify x=TRUE.
+- **Left outer join**:To include all the rows of your data frame x and only those from y that match, specify all.x=TRUE.
-- **Right outer join**:To include all the rows of your data frame y and only those from x that match, specify y=TRUE.
+- **Right outer join**:To include all the rows of your data frame y and only those from x that match, specify all.y=TRUE.

 ## Exporting plots